jacobamrine/selfhosted-actual-budget/README.md

 ## Security Notes

 - Keep `.env` out of source control
-- Do not commit personal finance data or backups
 - Use HTTPS when exposing Actual outside the local network
 - Keep the application data volume persistent and backed up securely
 - Limit public exposure if the service is only intended for personal use